callbacked/qwen3-mcp/README.md

 This project began as an adaptation of Xenova's excellent [Qwen3 0.6B WebGPU demo code](https://github.com/huggingface/transformers.js-examples/tree/main/qwen3-webgpu), which provided a solid foundation for model initialization and UI.
 Qwen3-MCP builds upon this by integrating MCP support client, the ability to control thinking length, and a new UI design.

-The motivation came from the fact that **all** Qwen3 models have tool calling support, and with 0.6B being surprisingly coherent in considering its very tiny size.
+The motivation came from the fact that **all** Qwen3 models have tool calling support, and coupled with the fact that 0.6B is surprisingly coherent in considering its very tiny size.
 Therefore, I was curious to see how far I can take this model in general tool calling tasks.

 Additionally, it served as an exercise to implement a way of limiting how long Qwen3 can think, by giving it a max "Thinking Budget" of N tokens before providing a final answer.
 That way we can avoid Qwen3 "overthinking" sometimes.
 The idea for that came [from an article by Zach Mueller](https://muellerzr.github.io/til/end_thinking.html) describing how it can be acheived.
 It was a great read!